 Earthworks is a nonprofit organization dedicated to protecting communities and the environment from the impacts of irresponsible mineral and energy development while seeking sustainable solutions.
-Earthworks' operations are principally funded by volunteer contributions and grants from its members.
+Earthworks' operations are primarily funded by grants and contributions from foundations and individuals.

 2. Summary of Significant Accounting Policies